schnellecom/schnellecom.github.io/_pages/attendances.md

 nav: true
 nav_order: 5
 ---
-This is a list of things I attended (or will attend if I update frequently).
+This is a list of things I attended, e.g. conferences, workshops, etc. (or will attend if I update frequently).